I've been practicing intermittent fasting for years.

 This also helps train my body to utilize fat for energy instead of relying on glucose from quick-ingesting carbs and protein.
 (Keyword: Fat-adapted)

-The MCT is unique in that it is quickly burned off for fuel and helps put your body into a state of mild ketosis.
-With the combination of ketones and the pure pastured butter fat, this fuel will help prevent you from getting tired in the early afternoon, a common occurrence for those that just get into fasting.
+The MCT is unique because it is quickly burned off for fuel and helps put your body into a state of mild ketosis.
+With the combination of ketones and pure pastured butter fat, this fuel will help prevent you from getting tired in the early afternoon, a common occurrence for those that get into fasting.

 Butter coffee in the morning will provide many of the benefits of fasting while also giving you fuel to keep you on top of your game.
 It will also ease you into fasting and give your body time to adapt.

-It’s a beautiful thing when you can wake up each morning and go your entire day without food or stimulants.
+It’s beautiful when you can wake up each morning and go your entire day without food or stimulants.